Uvalente/recipes-book/README.md

 ### Description

-CookBook101 is a fully responsive web app.
-As a user, you can register for an account and record your cooking recipes online.
+This project was initially created as a learning experience to improve and fiddle around with React and Cloud Firestore, while applying a TDD approach using Jest and introducing later on Cypress for integration testing.
+The app is styled with Tailwind CSS, utilizing PostCSS to purge the unused classes and automatically add prefixes for maximum compatibility.

+It has since evolved in a fully responsive single page app, where a user can create an account and upload his cooking recipes, providing all the information needed and an optional picture.

 At the moment your recipe collection is private, in future it will be implemented the option to make it public and browse other user's collections.
-The app has been built as a SPA in React, storing data with Google Firebase, styled with Taildwind CSS, and using Jest and Cypress for TDD.

 The live version can be found at: [CookBook101](https://cook101.herokuapp.com/)

 ## Run it locally